Ann Wintle: Early life and education

 Wintle was born in 1948 in Hampshire.
-She studied physics at the University of Sussex in 1969, however she also had a fondness for archaeology, which she credits her mother and Sir Mortimer Wheeler’s TV and radio programmes.
+She studied physics at the University of Sussex in 1969.
+She also had a fondness for archaeology, for which she credits her mother and Sir Mortimer Wheeler’s TV and radio programmes.
 She combined both of these interests in her PhD from the University of Oxford.

 Career and research

-After completing her studies, she completed a post-doc at Oxford and then spent two years at Simon Fraser University.
+After completing her studies, she completed a post-doctoral fellowship at Oxford and then spent two years at Simon Fraser University.
 In 1979, she moved to Cambridge, and in 1987 was a lecturer at Royal Holloway.
 She moved to Aberystwyth in 1989 where she was appointed to a personal chair in 1998.
 In 2000, she spent time at Uppsala University in Sweden as a guest professor.

 Wintle became an Emeritus Professor at Aberystwyth University in the Department of Geography and Earth Sciences in 2001.

 Her work focuses on luminescence dating, a field at the intersection of archaeology, geology and physics.
 She studies and applies techniques to date samples from sedimentary deposits containing minerals such as quartz or feldspars.
 This process is used in archaeology, to date traces of human activity or fossils, and in geology, to trace changes in climate conditions.